-- (10) Includes 100,020 shares that he has the right to purchase under stock options granted to him by the Company that are currently exercisable or become exercisable within 60 days of August 31, 2004, which shares are deemed to be beneficially owned by him. - (11) Includes 133,564 shares that he has the right to purchase under stock options granted to him by the Company that are currently exercisable or become exercisable within 60 days of August 31, 2004, and 100 shares jointly owned with his wife over which he has shared voting power, which shares are deemed to be beneficially owned by him. - (12) Includes 20,000 shares that he has the right to purchase under presently exercisable stock options granted to him by the Company, which shares are deemed to be beneficially owned by him, and 3,950 shares owned by the Orr Family Trust over which he has voting power, which shares are deemed to be beneficially owned by him. - (13) Includes 838,199 shares that he has the right to purchase under stock options granted to him by the Company that are currently exercisable or become exercisable within 60 days of August 31, 2004, and 100 shares owned by his son who lives with him, which shares are deemed to be beneficially owned by him. - (14) Includes 120,092 shares that he has the right to purchase under stock options granted to him by the Company that are currently exercisable or become exercisable within 60 days of August 31, 2004, which shares are deemed to be beneficially owned by him. - (15) Includes 79,764 shares that he has the right to purchase under stock options granted to him by the Company that are currently exercisable or become exercisable within 60 days of August 31, 2004, which shares are deemed to be beneficially owned by him. - (16) Includes 1,648,611 shares that the directors and executive officers, in the aggregate, have the right to purchase under stock options granted by the Company that are currently exercisable or become exercisable within 60 days of August 31, 2004, which shares are deemed to be beneficially owned by them.
-The amount of shares beneficially owned does not include shares owned by Mr. Delaney who ceased to be an executive officer of the Company during the fiscal year 2004.
+- (10) Includes 171,894 shares that he has the right to purchase under stock options granted to him by the Company that are currently exercisable or become exercisable within 60 days of August 31, 2005, and 1,100 shares jointly owned with his wife over which he has shared voting and investment power, which shares are deemed to be beneficially owned by him. - (11) Includes 20,000 shares that he has the right to purchase under presently exercisable stock options granted to him by the Company, which shares are deemed to be beneficially owned by him, and 3,950 shares owned by the Orr Family Trust, which shares are deemed to be beneficially owned by him. - (12) Includes 1,003,179 shares that he has the right to purchase under stock options granted to him by the Company that are currently exercisable or become exercisable within 60 days of August 31, 2005, which shares are deemed to be beneficially owned by him. - (13) Includes 165,088 shares that he has the right to purchase under stock options granted to him by the Company that are currently exercisable or become exercisable within 60 days of August 31, 2005, which shares are deemed to be beneficially owned by him. - (14) Includes 1,878,481 shares that the directors and executive officers, in the aggregate, have the right to purchase under stock options granted by the Company that are currently exercisable or become exercisable within 60 days of August 31, 2005, which shares are deemed to be beneficially owned by them.
+The amount of shares beneficially owned does not include shares owned by Mr. Smith who ceased to be an executive officer of the Company during the 2005 fiscal year.